hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-starter-object-ring.md

 * Add a drive gradually using a weighted approach to avoid degraded performance of Swift cluster.
 The weight will gradually increase by 25% until it becomes 100%.
 Initial weight is 25.

-8.Re-balance the ring
+8.Re-balance the ring.

-		ringos rebalance-ring -f /root/ring-building/object.builder
+		# ringos rebalance-ring -f /root/ring-building/object.builder

-Note: Wait for min_part_hours before another re-balance succeeds.
+**Note**: Wait for min&#95;part&#95;hours before another re-balance succeeds.

 9.List all the Swift nodes.

-		#ringos list-swift-nodes -t all
+		# ringos list-swift-nodes -t all

-10.Copy object file to all the nodes
+10.Copy object file to all the nodes.

-	#ringos copy-ring -s /root/ring-building/object.ring.gz -n <Swift nodes IP address>
+	# ringos copy-ring -s /root/ring-building/object.ring.gz -n <Swift nodes IP address>

-11.Repeat steps from 7 - 10 with the weights set to 50, 75, and 100 (w= 50, 75, 100).
+11.Repeat steps from **7 - 10** with the weights set to 50, 75, and 100 (w= 50, 75, 100).